TechHog8984/DrawingApi2/README.md

 ## V1.6.1
 > ### Fixed bug disallowing the setting of Fonts for the default custom objects (TextButton, TextLabel)

+## V1.6.2
+> ### Fixed crucial bug where MouseButton2...
+Events weren't being created, erroring at line 812.
+> ### This is a mistake for me for not testing after last bug fix.

 # Extra info